 We see a lot of bogus signups on RightBlogger for people trying to abuse our free tier.
 So I thought I would share some of my best tips and insights.

 In this post, I’ll show you how to block disposable emails using JavaScript with a few API calls.
-Of course no matter your programming language some of the tips here might be helpful.
+This runs server-side, so your API keys stay private.
+No matter your programming language, some of the tips here will still apply.

 This method is useful if you want to keep things clean and prevent users from abusing sign-ups with throwaway accounts.
 Let’s get into it.